• (573) 424-9008

 In the roofing industry, it’s common to express the cost of materials and installation per square foot.
 This standardized unit of measurement allows contractors and customers to easily calculate the total cost based on the size of the roof.

-When considering a metal roof, it’s important to factor in the metal roofing cost, which can vary from $2 to $43.42 per square foot, depending on the type of metal roof selected.
+When considering a metal roof, it’s important to factor the metal roof cost per sq ft, which can vary from $2 to $43.42 per square foot, depending on the type of metal roof selected.

 Understanding the ‘Per Square Foot’ Pricing Model